 “ It hasn’t changed.
 You don’t have the Means Test, but it hasn’t changed.
 The Old Boy Network.”
-Eddie Taylor (Richard Shaw).
+Stan Wallace (Anthony Sagar).

 63 year old Ernie Wainwright (Bert Palmer) leaves a crate containing a cloud warning radar in the path of a reversing van.
 With the radar smashed, the test flight of the Sovereign modification for African Airways is delayed.
-Wainwright is given notice, “He’s cost this company more than he’ll ever make in his life and all we can do is sack him.”
+Assistant works manager Breen (Patrick Magee) gives Wainwright notice that he will be dismissed at the end of the week.
+“He’s cost this company more than he’ll ever make in his life and all we can do is sack him.” fumes Wilder.
 It will take over a week for a replacement radar to be finished and Wilder sends out an urgent memo ordering managers to postpone the test flight “without giving an unfortunate impression of the company.”
-Wilder also phones through to the secretary of Nigel Carr ( Jeremy Burnham), who is meeting with African Airways, ordering him not to commit himself.
+Wilder also phones through to the secretary of Nigel Carr ( Jeremy Burnham), who is meeting with Ronnie Foster of African Airways, ordering him not to commit himself.

 When he hears what has happened, Wilder tells Nigel, “You were one of the young men I’ve been watching.
 You’re intelligent and you have the right background.
 I want executives the men can believe in – be afraid of !!
 And if anything happens like this again you’ll be in trouble.
 Real trouble”